 Bromeliads are rather unique plants.
 Their leaves can be solid or variegated, and their beautiful blooms can last for months at a time — even indoors.
 Many people buy bromeliads specifically for the beauty of their flowers, especially since most nurseries only sell bromeliads that are already in bloom.
 Once the flower has faded, though, you might be left with questions about bromeliads, such as "How often do bromeliads flower?" and "Do they only flower once?"

-The unfortunate answer is yes.
-But don’t fret!
-There’s much to know about the bromeliad, and just because the plant you bought only blooms once doesn’t mean that you’ll never see a bromeliad flower again.
-So, don’t throw out that foliage yet!
+The unfortunate answer is yes, but that doesn't mean it's the end of your plant!
+You can propagate your bromeliad to create a whole family of bromeliad flowers.
+So don’t throw out that foliage yet!
 If you care for your bromeliad properly, your indoor plant life could soon have plenty of bromeliad pups growing toward their own bloom.